-Industry codes can help to address specific market failures that cannot be addressed by individual industry participants.
+Industry codes can address specific market failures that cannot be addressed by individual industry participants or regulation.

-7.2 The Code is intended to balance the interests of growers and winemakers
+7.2.
+The Code is intended to balance the interests of growers and winemakers

 The Code was established in December 2008 by the Wine Industry Relations Committee (WIRC) as a joint committee of the then Winemakers' Federation of Australia (WFA) and Wine Grape Growers Association (WGGA).
-The WGGA became Australian Vignerons in 2016.
-In February 2019, Australian Vignerons and the WFA merged to become Australian Grape and Wine Inc (AGWI).
-Consequently AGWI has inherited responsibility for administering the Code.
+The WGGA became Australian Vignerons (AV) in 2016.
+In February 2019, AV and the WFA merged to become Australian Grape and Wine Incorporated (AGWI).